 6) Team Superlatives

 As you get to know each other, team superlatives are a fun way to connect and engage your group.
 Create a list of superlatives that are funny yet general enough to award to each one of your teammates.
-Once you create the list sent it separately to each of your colleagues so they can add who they think best fits each superlative.
+Once you create the list send it separately to each of your colleagues so they can add who they think best fits each superlative.
 Everyone needs to send them back to you so you can put together the list.

 During your next Zoom meeting have everyone guess who got what and award the superlatives to each team member.
 It’s a great activity to show appreciation to your team.